jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/reattacks.md

 ---
 id: reattacks
-title: Request a reattack
+title: Re-attack
-sidebar_label: Request a reattack
+sidebar_label: Re-attack
-slug: /machine/web/vulnerabilities/management/reattacks
+slug: /squad
 ---

 When you have applied a solution